We're in the business of creating happy families, and we want to make this a great experience for you!

 At the Pet Adoption Center

-In order to create a more meaningful and thorough adoption experience and to utilize our guests time most effectively, we recommend guests looking at one to two pets per visit.
-Currently, we operate on a first-come, first-served basis and our goal is to provide excellent customer service for each of our guests.
+In order to create a more meaningful and thorough adoption experience and to utilize our guests’ time most effectively, we recommend guests meet one to two pets per visit.
+We operate on a first-come, first-served basis and our goal is to provide excellent customer service for all of our guests.

-When a great match has been made, our Adoption Counselors will review a the pet’s vet history, provide care instructions and health/behavior resources and answer any questions you may have.
+We work very hard to make sure that the pet you take home is a good fit.
+Our Adoption Counselors know our pets well and are trained to work closely with adopters to determine what they want and need in a new pet.
+When a great match has been made, our Adoption Counselors review the pet’s veterinary history, provide care instructions and health/behavior resources and answer any questions you may have.

 Great Plains SPCA pets are already spayed/neutered and have received all necessary vet care, so they are ready to go home immediately.
 For safety reasons, cats must leave in a proper carrier and dogs must leave on a leash and collar, so please bring them from home or plan to purchase them inside our MetroPAWlitan on campus retail store at the shelter.